 TMJ symptoms don’t always start in the jaw—they can present as facial tightness, tension headaches, or poor sleep.
 That’s why massage therapy offers more than surface relief: Massage gets to the root of the muscle dysfunction by reducing tension in the surrounding muscles, improving circulation, and creating space for proper jaw movement.

-How Massage Therapy Helps TMJ and Bruxism
+How Massage Therapy Helps TMJ and Bruxism?

 Our licensed therapists work on the facial, jaw, and neck muscles that contribute to TMJ pain.
 Sessions may include deep tissue work, trigger point therapy, and gentle myofascial release—all focused on relieving the muscular tension behind your symptoms.